About neutral mesons and particle oscillations in the light of field-theoretical prescriptions of Weinberg

-Starting from the assumption of strict conservation of the isotopic spin in strong interactions, Gell-Mann \cite{4} concludes that, among the two long-lived neutral particles produced in the collision of the $\pi^{-}$meson with the proton, one particle ($K^{0}$) is a boson with the isospin 1/2 and its projection -1/2 and that there exists an antiparticle ($\bar{K}^{0}$) with the isospin projection +1/2 which corresponds to the boson $K^{0}$ and is different from it.
+Starting from the assumption of strict conservation of the isotopic spin in strong interactions, Gell-Mann \cite{6} concludes that, among the two long-lived neutral particles produced in the collision of the $\pi^{-}$meson with the proton, one particle ($K^{0}$) is a boson with the isospin 1/2 and its projection -1/2 and that there exists an antiparticle ($\bar{K}^{0}$) with the isospin projection +1/2 which corresponds to the boson $K^{0}$ and is different from it.
 The mentioned assumption of Gell-Mann is the key element in the subsequently formed structure of the family of neutral $K$-mesons.
+In the picture of neutral $K$-meson, which we represente here, such an assumption is incorrect.

-Gell-Mann and Pais \cite{5} consider that, if there exists the decay $K^{0} \rightarrow \pi ^{+}+\pi^{-}$, then there should exist the charge-conjugate process $\bar{K}^{0} \rightarrow \pi ^{+}+\pi^{-}$, and thus, the weak interaction causes the virtual transition $K^{0} \rightleftharpoons \pi^{+}+\pi^{-} \rightleftharpoons \bar{K}^{0}$.
+Gell-Mann and Pais \cite{7} consider that, if there exists the decay $K^{0} \rightarrow \pi ^{+}+\pi^{-}$, then there should exist the charge-conjugate process $\bar{K}^{0} \rightarrow \pi ^{+}+\pi^{-}$, and thus, the weak interaction causes the virtual transition $K^{0} \rightleftharpoons \pi^{+}+\pi^{-} \rightleftharpoons \bar{K}^{0}$.
 The last judgment and the aspiration for providing the $C$-parity conservation in weak decays lead to the introduction of the quanta $K_{1}^{0}$ and $K_{2}^{0}$, which fields are expressed in the form of normalized sum and difference of the fields $K^{0}$ and $\bar{K}^{0}$, respectively.
 According to Gell-Mann and Pais, $K^{0}$ and $\bar{K}^{0}$ are the primary objects in production phenomena, whereas the decay process is best described in terms of $K_{1}^{0}$ and $K_{2}^{0}$.
 Each of the latter can be assigned a definite lifetime, that is not true to the $K^{0}$ and $\bar{K}^{0}$.